-Finally, I would like to point out that the struggle for women's freedom must be waged through the establishment of their own political parties, attaining a popular women's movement, building their own non-governmental organisations and structures of democratic politics.
-All these must be handled together, simultaneously.
+Finally, I would like to point out that the struggle for women's freedom must be waged through the establishment of their own political parties, attaining a popular women's movement, building non-governmental organisations and structures of their own these politics. ΑII must handled democratic be simultaneously.
 The better women are able to escape the grip of male domination and society, the better they will be able to act and live according to their independence initiative.
 The more women empower themselves, the more they regain their free personality and identity.